microsoft/onnxruntime/docs/reference/api/nodejs-api.md

 - Linux x64 CPU NAPI_v3
 - MacOS x64 CPU NAPI_v3

 To use on platforms without pre-built binaries, you can build Node.js binding from source and consume it by `npm install <onnxruntime_repo_root>/nodejs/`.

-See also [BUILD.MD](../how-to/build.md#apis-and-language-bindings) for building ONNX Runtime Node.js binding locally.
+See also [build instructions](../../how-to/build.md#apis-and-language-bindings) for building ONNX Runtime Node.js binding locally.